typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/docs/file-output-options.md

 ## Configuring how files are generated

-By default all exported symbols are contained in their own file as per the HTML theme.
-Modules and namespaces always have a file in their own scope, however configuring what symbols are hoisted onto the module file can be configured with the `symbolsWithOwnFile` option.
+By default all exported reflections are contained in their own file as per the HTML theme.
+Modules and namespaces always have a file in their own scope, however configuring what reflections are hoisted onto the module file can be configured with the `reflectionsWithOwnFile` option.

-All symobols can be hoisted onto a single module/namespace file with `none`, or to defined at a granular level the option accepts an array of the following types of symbol.
+All reflections can be hoisted onto a single module/namespace file with `none`, or to defined at a granular level the option accepts an array of the following types of reflections.

 - `class` - reflections which represent a class.
 - `interface` - reflections which represent an interface